kasteckis/Really-simple-webhooks/README.md

 `$ ./tools/build.sh`
 * Visit your website.
 Dont forget to create your first user by writing the following:
 `$ bin/console app:create-user admin@admin.dev password`

-# Problems?

-Is there any issues?
-[Submit them here](https://github.com/kasteckis/Really-simple-webhooks/issues)